gyleodhis/Apache-Spark-on-Sales-Records/README.md

 ##### Matplotlib

 ## Data
-Due to Github space limitation quote, the original sales data has not been aploaded to this repository.
+Due to Github space limitations quota, the original sales data has not been aploaded to this repository.
 Am currently finding other ways on how to make the data available.

 ## Contributing